jcv333/CNV_analysis_pipeline/README.md

 Script available in the subdirectory <b> 01_PileUp </b>, file `pileup.sh`.
 Pileup is performed providing matched blood and tumor BAM files of the patient in question.

 ## 2) Segment analysis.
-Script available in the subdirectory <b> 02_Segments </b>, file `segments_analysis.R`.
-This step is written as Rscript `.R`.
-For automation purposes, segment analysis is executed within the bash environment of `pileup.sh`.
+Script available in the subdirectory <b> 02_Segments </b>, file `segments_analysis.sh`.
+Segment analysis is written with R code but saved as a bash script `.sh` for automation purposes.
+Therefore, this step is executed as `Rscript` within the bash environment of `pileup.sh`.